 Lever Gallery is a commercial art gallery that specialises in modern fine art with a focus on post-war original lifestyle illustration, photography and design.

-British culture, in particular, was propelled into the modern era by a group of young visual revolutionaries who transformed the face of music, art, fashion, film, television, advertising, newspapers and magazines, to define the look of a generation.
+Post war British culture was propelled into the modern era by a group of young visual revolutionaries who transformed the face of music, art, fashion, film, television, advertising, newspapers and magazines, to define the look of a generation.

-The gallery is on Goswell Road, where London’s centres of commerce and culture meet - creative Clerkenwell, the City, Silicon Roundabout, the Barbican and Sadler’s Wells all a short walk away.
+Lever Gallery is on Goswell Road, at the junction of Sebastian Street.
+Clerkenwell, The City of London, Silicon Roundabout, the Barbican and Sadler’s Wells all a short walk away.

 The gallery stages regular exhibitions and events open to the public.

 Converted from an old bank the bespoke exhibition & work space was designed by RIBA award winning architect Pascal Madoc-Jones.

 This gallery is grateful to Julia Martin-Wright, Nina Berkowitz, Mike Dempsey, Main Titles, Showhow, Lisa Baker Ltd, Madoc Architecture and Alan Williams for their continuing help and support.